-Chief William “Tony” Farrar has been a police officer for 31 years.
-Chief Farrar is a graduate of the POST Executive Leadership Command College and the Police Executive Research Forum - Senior Management Institute for Police at Boston University.
-He is also an adjunct instructor through the Coast Community College District.
+Chief William “Tony” Farrar has been a police officer for 34 years.
+Chief Farrar is a graduate of the POST Executive Leadership Command College, POST Executive Development Course, and the Police Executive Research Forum - Senior Management Institute for Police at Boston University.

 Chief Farrar holds graduate degrees in Administration of Justice and Business Administration, and a Bachelor’s Degree in Police Science.
-He recently graduated from the University of Cambridge (UK) - Institute of Criminology with an additional graduate degree in Criminology.
+In 2013 he graduated from the University of Cambridge (UK) - Institute of Criminology with an additional graduate degree in Criminology and Police Management.

 Chief Farrar is a graduate of the POST Master Instructor Development Program and a certified trainer through the Peace Officers Standard and Training in six different disciplines.
 He is also a certified trainer through the California Association of Tactical Officers and the National Tactical Officers Association.

 In 2009, Chief Farrar received the Peace Officers Standards and Training Individual Excellence in Training Award.
 The Excellence in Training Award recognizes outstanding contributions to law enforcement training.
 The award encourages innovation, quality, and effectiveness.
 He was the "runner up" for this award in 2008.

 Chief Farrar has extensive knowledge and expertise relating to tactical operations and has presented information relating to tactical operations to audiences including law enforcement, community groups, and the private sector throughout California and other states.
 He has developed several law enforcement conferences and training venues and his written materials have been published in both domestic and international publications.